Cloud Load Balancers FAQ

-In most cases, it should take less than one minute to provision a load balancer after the API request is submitted.
+In most cases, it takes less than one minute to provision a load balancer after the API request is submitted.
 During periods of extreme system load, it should take no more than a few minutes for complete provisioning.

 Who should not use SSL termination on Cloud Load Balancers?

 You should not use SSL termination when transferring certain types of sensitive customer data classified as Personally Identifiable Information (PII).
 Examples of PII include information protected by the Health Insurance Portability and Accountability Act of 1996 (HIPAA) and Gramm-Leach-Bliley acts, credit card information, or any personal data that can result in identity theft if disclosed.

 How do you manage and distribute IP addresses?

 Each load balancer comes with one public IPv4 address and one public IPv6 address.